GrossDesignCo/concordance-app-poc/public/scripture/ezekiel/ezekiel-1/ezekiel-1.englishNatural.md

+And it was in year thirty,
+in the fourth, in the five to the month, and I in the midst of the exile upon river of Ancient (Kebar), the heavens were opened, and I saw visions of God.

+In the five to the month,
+it-was the year the fifth
+to the exile of the king He-Establishes (Jehoiachin).

+The word of He-Who-Is was being to God-Strengthens (Ezekiel) son of Contempt (Buzi), the priest, in the land of Chaldeans upon river of Ancient (Kebar), and it was upon him there hand of He-Who-Is.

 And I saw and behold a wind storm coming from the north, a great cloud, and fire flashing, and brightness to it all-around,